 Most dental implant problems happen in the first 3 to 6 months of getting the implant.
 This is during the healing phase, right after you get the implant put in.

-For a more detailed description of how a dental implant stays in place, I would recommend that you first read dental implant history.
+For a more detailed description of how a dental implant stays in place, I would recommend that you first read Dental Implant History.
 It will explain the whole idea behind dental implants, and how they were developed.
+It was a chance observation by swedish orthopedic surgeon Prof. Branemark, that led to the development of dental implants.

 OK, now that you know a bit more about how implants work, we'll take a look at potential dental implant problems.